 If you have not read this book, do it now.
 Order it immediately and absorb the great insights it lavishes on the mind.

-There are various companies online that can provide a remote business or career coach, or you can look up someone locally that you can sit with face to face who understands the local business climate and has industry contacts.
-A good coach can unlock a wealth of opportunity.
+There are various companies online that can provide a remote business or career coach.
+You can look up someone locally that you can sit with face to face who understands the local business climate and has industry contacts.
+A good coach can unlock a wealth of opportunities.

 Find Out What Your Values and Principles Are?

-If your work is in aligned with your values, principles, and strengths you will increase your overall satisfaction with life.
+If your work is aligned with your values, principles, and strengths, you will increase your overall satisfaction with life.
 But how do you know what your values are?